TomasKarnik/MySQLeditor/README.md

 TO DO:

-        re-do creating tables so choosing different data types is possible
+        adaptively create a MySQL query for creating tables based on user input

         choosing user,password,host,database at start